even4void/aliquote/content/post/happy-new-year.md

 categories: ["2021"]
 ---

-In which we wish our rddaers a happy new year.
+In which we wish our readers a happy new year.

 Let's not lie to ourselves, the year will not have been glorious and does not deserve a real retrospective, so let's continue our adventures in the Ubuntu universe.